Jay-Eom/Jay-Eom/README.md

 I'm on the field-facing side of robotics: diagnosing and resolving real-world issues on deployed autonomous mobile robots across Korean (and some Japanese) markets.

-- Bring a sales-engineering background (3 years at Panasonic, servo motors) that shapes how I think about product reliability from a customer's perspective

 ## 🔧 Where I'm headed